ESMCI/visualCaseGen/paper/paper.md

-By automating tedious configuration tasks, visualCaseGen enables researchers to focus on scientific exploration rather than technical setup, making CESM more accessible for both idealized and complex climate modeling studies.
+By automating tedious configuration tasks, visualCaseGen enables researchers to focus on scientific exploration rather than technical setup, making CESM more accessible for both idealized and complex modeling studies.
 To our knowledge, visualCaseGen is the first tool of its kind to integrate SMT-based constraint solving into Earth system model experiment setup, and it exemplifies how formal methods can simplify and enhance the configuration process.